Achintya-Chaware/100-days-of-code/log.md

 - etc.

 **Thoughts:** Did not face any difficulty today.
 The baby penguin in the exercises was super cute!
 Also, it was a productive day.

+### Day 9: March 17, 2021

+**Progress:**
+Completed 50% (26 lessons) of applied visual design section in the Responsive Web Design Certification.
+This covered:
+- Text alignments
+- Width and height of elements
+- Text properties like making text bold
+- Font size, font weight
+- Locking elements
+- Hover state
+- Relative position of elements
+- etc.

+**Thoughts:** There were 2-3 minor problems which I resolved without much effort, but otherwise today was good.